 Hypersensitivity to Touch

-Some people with postural orthostatic tachycardia syndrome (POTS) develop allodynia, pain resulting from a stimulus that is not typically pain provoking.
-In my daughter's case, light touch of the skin on her legs makes her jump and withdraw.
-Something as light as a sheet of paper touching her legs causes her pain.
-A physical therapist gave us a protocol to use to decrease this hypersensitivity and we hope that it might help you as well.
+Some people with postural orthostatic tachycardia syndrome (POTS) and other chronic illnesses develop allodynia, pain resulting from a stimulus that is not typically pain provoking.
+In some people, light touch of the skin can be extremely painful.
+Something as light as a sheet of paper touching the skin can be painful.
+If this is an issue for you, try this protocol to decrease your hypersensitivity.

 Step 1.
 The patient:

-- Use a soft towel to rub each area for 2 minutes.
+- When this no longer causes discomfort, use a soft towel to rub each area for 2 minutes.
 When the towel no longer hurts, then you move to step 2.

 Step 2.
 The caregiver:

-- After the child has completed all of the steps above (it will take a week or more), then it is time for someone else to touch the sensitive areas.
-You will repeat the steps above with your hands on your child’s body.
+- After the patient has completed all of the steps above (it will take a week or more), then it is time for someone else to touch the sensitive areas.
+You will repeat the steps above with your hands on the patient's painful areas.

 - Use lotion to rub each hypersensitive area... until after several days it no longer hurts.